-My sister bought me a copy of Yotam Ottolenghi's cookbook Plenty as a Christmas gift, and I have started testing out some of the recipes.
+My sister bought me a copy of Plenty: Vibrant Recipes from London's Ottolenghi as a Christmas gift, and I have started testing out some of the recipes.
 My expectations for the book were high after reading the New Yorker profile of Ottolenghi, which appeared in the December 3 issue.
 Fortunately, the book has more than met my expectations.
 (Thank you, sis for such a great addition to my cookbook collection!)

 The book is a collection of recipes that Ottolenghi created for his weekly vegetarian cooking column in the Guardian.
 Ottolenghi makes the kind of vegetarian food that I like best, which is to say vegetarian food that's not trying to be like meat.
 These dishes could be eaten on their own or as an accompaniment to a piece of fish or meat--they're all packed with spices and fresh flavors.

 I made his quesadillas on New Year's Day and enjoyed that they were mostly bean-filled with just a sprinkling of cheese--a heavy dose of cilantro and homemade pico de gallo made them feel fresh.
 Then the night before last I made his leek fritters with a Greek yogurt and herb sauce and a delicious bulgur pilaf.
 The pairing was a suggestion from the book and it made for a satisfying meal.
 I can't wait to cook more dishes from this excellent book.

 4 small white onions, thinly sliced

 3 red bell peppers, cut into thin strips

 Salt and black pepper